nomuonji/tweets/README.md

 ### Highlights
 - Manual or scripted sync (`npm run sync:posts`) for linked accounts.
 Scoring uses the weighted formula plus impression fallbacks.
 - Ranking view with period / media-type / platform filters and links back to the source post.
-- Draft generation powered by OpenAI with similarity warnings and optional scheduling slots (today / tomorrow / next week ÁEmorning, noon, night).
+- Draft generation powered by Gemini with similarity warnings, guided by configurable "Tips" and account-specific "Exemplary Posts".
+A prompt preview is available within the generator.
 - OAuth 2.0 PKCE flow for X and Threads, plus a manual registration form for pasting tokens.
 - GitHub Actions workflows for post sync, schedule execution, and token refresh.